While millions of visitors flock to Ireland’s iconic green landscapes every year, southwest Ireland remains an untouched land.

 Beyond these landmarks, though, the park boasts over 40 hiking trails ranging in degrees of difficulty.
 The Muckross Lake Loop is a good starting point as it starts at the famed Muckross Abbey and towards the sprawling estate, into the Reenadina Woods and up to the famed Torc Waterfall.
 For a more challenging walk, opt for the Gap of Dunloe walk.
 The road, which is often traversed by horse-drawn buggies and cars, spans 11 kilometers through the staggering MacGillycuddy Reeks and the Purple Mountains and to Lord Brannon’s Cottage.
 The walk ascends up to 791 feet where you’ll be welcomed with views of the lush countryside below.
 A walk with Wilderness Ireland will take you through the park’s best trails and along some of the ones often saved for locals.

 There’s a reason so many people refer to Ireland’s coast as Wild.
 The rugged shoreline and ever-changing weather is one, with the other being the wildlife that populate it.
 Home to the Wild Atlantic Way, this 1,500-mile long balcony trail provides the best viewing spots for bottlenose dolphins, Orca whales, baleen whales (which follow small shoals of fish to the shore), minke whales, and even humpbacks in the late summer.
-The Skeelig Michael Islands, which sit off the coast of Kerry, are home to one of the most unique species of wildlife in the entire country: centuries-old bees!
+The Skellig Michael Islands, which sit off the coast of Kerry, are home to one of those most unique structures in Ireland: centuries-old beehives!
 The beehives sit 714 feet above sea level and take a challenging 600-step walk to see.
 The island is also home to puffins, seals, and basking sharks.
 Bird tours in Cork will showcase the dozens of species that live in and around the city and the coast, like the egret

 Book a Hotel